 Ketosis helps us adapt to times when there is a food shortage.
 Fasting is one way to look at it.

 The key thing to remember here is that it is anti-inflammatory and neuroprotective.
-Us migraine sufferers need to protect our nerve cells as they get over stimulated or over excited and fire off.
+As a migraine sufferer you need to protect your nerve cells as they get over stimulated or over excited and fire off.

 I recently listened to a webinar where Ms. Daly talked about alternative cancer cells energy pathways and how the liver converts amino acids into glucose.
 A lot of it was over my head, but I found it incredibly interesting.

 The main take away was that you want low carbohydrates, high fat (good fat), and moderate protein intake.

 So you can see the carbohydrate section alone in the ketogenic diet is extremely different from the standard diet.
 As an athlete Patricia ate high carbs.
 And western cultures eat high carbs.
 I know I sure did before I studied nutrition.

 On a positive note, all these years of experimenting with migraines and diet have made me stay healthy.